 Informational interviews can provide deeper insight into a particular field and build your network, which can bring more opportunities your way.
 This is an effective research tool that can help answer questions you might have about what it takes to work in certain industries and the proper steps to get into a career.

-Shadowing an experienced professional can be a great way to get a feel for different companies and industries, and to pick up some extra business experience and self-knowledge.
-If you’re someone who is uncertain of the career you want to have or even someone who has it all figured out, job shadowing will allow you to see exactly what your “dream job” may entail.
+Shadowing an experienced professional can be a great way to get a feel for different companies and industries and to pick up some extra business experience and self-knowledge.
+Whether you’re someone who is uncertain of the career you want to have or even someone who has it all figured out, job shadowing will allow you to see exactly what your “dream job” may entail.

 Learn a new skill